 So how do we get around this annoyance, you ask?
 Well, I’ve got the solution.
-Whether you are trying to get into a folder or trying to delete one that you don’t need anymore, here are some ways by which you can fix you need permission to perform this action prompt.
+Whether you are trying to get into a folder or trying to delete one that you don’t need anymore, here are some ways by which you can fix your need for permission to perform this action prompt.
 Let’s begin.

 6 Ways to Fix You Need Permission to Perform This Action

-Use the command prompt
+Use the command prompt.

-What I mean to say here is that, give full privileges to all the existing users.
+Give full privileges to all the existing users.
 To do that, follow these simple steps:

-- Search for ‘cmd’ on the windows search bar.
+- Search for ‘cmd’ on the Windows search bar.

 - Restart your PC.